 Where to find it: at Playtech-powered casinos

-Players will notice this is no ordinary game as soon as they open Pinball Roulette by Playtech.
-The variant lacks almost all essential elements of roulette.
-There is no wheel or racetrack but the game still follows the conventional European rules.
+Players will immediately notice that Pinball Roulette by Playtech is no ordinary game.
+The variant lacks almost all of the traditional elements of roulette: there is no wheel or racetrack, yet the game still adheres to conventional European rules.

-Most of the screen space is occupied by the betting layout which contains the single zero plus grids with numbers 1 to 36.
-Below, you have a section that resembles a piano keyboard, with alternating red and black numbers.
+Most of the screen is occupied by the betting layout, which contains the single zero plus grids with numbers 1 to 36.
+Below it is a section resembling a piano keyboard, with alternating red and black numbers.
 This is where you place your Neighbor bets.

-In Pinball Roulette, you can make the same wagers as in regular roulette games.
-The difference here lies in how the outcome is determined.
-When you click on the Bet button, the layout shifts vertically to the side and gives way to a pinball field.
+In Pinball Roulette you can place the same wagers as in regular roulette.
+The difference lies in how the outcome is determined.
+When you click the Bet button, the layout slides vertically to the side and reveals a pinball field.

-A small ball is shot out of what looks like a funnel and finds its way through the pins and flippers of the pinball machine.
-It eventually falls into one of the pockets of the sliding keyboard-like section.
-If you win, you can gamble your profits for the chance to multiply them up to 10x.
+A small ball is then shot out of a funnel and bounces through the pins and flippers of the machine before falling into one of the pockets of the sliding keyboard-like section.
+If you win, you can gamble your profits for a chance to multiply them by up to 10x.
 Pinball Roulette has a house edge of 2.70% and pays at standard roulette odds.

 - High Stakes Roulette